dzimine/greengo/README.md

 and download the AWS Greengrass
 Core Software from [Software section](https://us-west-2.console.aws.amazon.com/iotv2/home?region=us-west-2#/ software/greengrass).
-Yeah this sucks...
+Yeah, manual sucks...
 I will automate it later.
-In the meantime, PR is most welcome!
+Or, submit your PR!

 ## Play